rdp-wrapper/rdpWrapper/README.md

 You can check if it works properly on your PC.
 If you notice any inaccuracies, please send us a pull request.
 If you have any suggestions or improvements, don't hesitate to create an issue.

 Also, don't forget to star the repository to help other people find it.

+## Donate!
+Every [cup of coffee](https://patreon.com/SergiyE) you donate will help this app become better and let me know that this project is in demand.